cyberrangecz/ansible-role-sandbox-logging-msf/README.md

 This role provides local Metasploit command logging.

 By default, the Metasploit commands history contains only correct/known commands.
-Logging incorrect/unknown commands require the modification of the Metasploit source code file.
-The patch tool with the specific patch file is used to achieve that.
-The current modification is compatible with Metasploit version `v6.0.44`.
-If you are using a different version, check if the patch file is still applicable; otherwise, consider using your own patch file, by setting up the optional parameters.
+The role modifies the `/lib/rex/ui/text/shell.rb` file so it records also the incorrect commands to the history file.

 ## Requirements